 Venice Natural History Museum

-The Museo di Storia Naturale di Venezia is a natural history museum in Venice, situated in the Santa Croce neighborhood, not far from the Ca’ Pesaro gallery of modern art.
+The Museo di Storia Naturale di Venezia is a natural history museum in Venice, Italy, located in the Santa Croce neighborhood not far from the Ca’ Pesaro gallery of modern art.

-The museum is housed since 1923 in the Fondaco dei Turchi (Turkish Warehouse in Italian, since in the 17th century the building was the Ottoman merchants’ headquarters in Venice), a beautiful Venetian-Gothic palace dating back to the 13th century and overlooking the Grand Canal.
-The current aspect of the palace, particularly its monumental facade on the Grand Canal, is partly due to a controversial “restoration” designed in the second half of the 19th century by architect Federico Berchet.
+The museum is housed since 1923 in the Fondaco dei Turchi (meaning Turks’ Warehouse in Italian, because the building was the Ottoman merchants’ headquarters in Venice in the 17th century), a beautiful Venetian-Gothic palace dating back to the 13th century.
+The current aspect of the palace, especially its monumental facade on Venice’s Grand Canal, is partly due to a controversial “restoration” carried out by architect Federico Berchet in the second half of the 19th century.
+The museum also includes a small entrance garden and a porticoed courtyard.

 Collections and permanent exhibition

-Aimed both to children and adults, the permanent exhibition of the Venice Natural History Museum presents the history of life on Earth through a large collection of objects – including fossils and other specimens, stuffed animals, reconstruction models, and even human mummies -, videos, and interactive digital installations.
+Aimed both at children and adults, the permanent exhibition of the Venice Natural History Museum presents the history of life on Planet Earth through a large collection of objects – including fossils, zoological and botanical specimens, stuffed animals, reconstruction models, human mummies, videos, and interactive digital installations.

-The exhibition, completely renovated in 2011, combines “old-fashioned” galleries with futuristic ones featuring multimedia exhibitions and interactive installations.
+The exhibition, completely renovated in 2011, combines “old-fashioned” rooms with futuristic galleries featuring multimedia exhibitions and interactive installations.

-The museum’s permanent exhibition presents various subjects and scientific fields, including paleontology, zoology, biodiversity, exploration of nature, and adaptation of living creatures to changing habitats.
+The museum’s permanent exhibition presents many subjects related to various scientific fields, including paleontology, zoology, biodiversity, exploration of nature, and adaptation of living creatures to changing habitats.

 A fin whale (Balaenoptera physalus) skeleton is suspended from the ceiling in the museum’s entrance; photo © Inexhibit